 In the abdomens of young women, this type of mesothelioma resembles another type of tumor called pseudotumoral deciduosis.
 The two tumors have the same physical features and symptoms.
 Additionally, both illnesses show a history of being diagnosed in pregnant women and during Cesarean section.
 These similarities led some patients to be misdiagnosed with pseudotumoral deciduosis, a dangerous mistake considering that pseudotumoral deciduosis is generally non-cancerous.
 Cancer patients mistakenly diagnosed with this type generally do not receive the immediate care they need.

-For all forms of deciduoid cancer, curative treatment options remain elusive.
+For all forms of deciduoid mesothelioma, curative treatment options remain elusive.
 In patients treated with radical surgery followed by aggressive chemotherapy, the disease typically continues to progress despite the elimination of all signs of cancer.
-This treatment plan is therefore palliative, meaning it aims to control symptoms and prolong survival rather than cure the cancer.
+The typical treatment plan is therefore palliative, meaning it aims to control symptoms and prolong survival rather than cure the cancer.

 A short survival time is common among people diagnosed with deciduoid mesothelioma.
-The medial survival rate is five or six months after diagnosis, as compared with eight to 12 months for nondeciduoid peritoneal mesothelioma.
-About 32 percent of deciduoid mesothelioma patients will survive for one year after beginning treatment.
-Still, just as in other types of mesothelioma, some patients may live with the cancer for years.
-One patient, for example, survived 60 months after diagnosis.
+The median survival rate is five or six months after diagnosis, as compared to eight to 12 months for nondeciduoid peritoneal mesothelioma.
+Just as with other types of mesothelioma, some patients may live with the cancer for years.
+One deciduoid mesothelioma patient, for example, survived 60 months after diagnosis.